ApolloAuto/apollo/docs/14_Others/代码实践/how_to_use_ci_result.md

 ![lint](images/lint.png)

 This is due to lint error.
-Apollo adopted Google coding style, so the header files shoud be in the suggested order.
+Apollo adopted Google coding style, so the header files should be in the suggested order.
 If you can't find the suggestion, please turn the log up and seek carefully.

 ### Error: "FAIL: //modules/perception/base:blob_test"